lukker234/Emma_Backend/README.md

 configuration relevant for your application.

 ## Layout
 The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) CSS framework by default.
-You can, however, replace it with any other library or custom styles.
+You can, however, replace it with any other library or custom styles. -->

+## Introduction

+This project contains the backend code for "Emma" and is necessary for the code that is explained in the [Emma](https://github.com/tijnrenders/emma) repo.
+Emma is created for school purposes and we recommend not to use this for anything else.

+## Request points

+As documented in the [Emma](https://github.com/tijnrenders/emma) repo there are for now only three request points.

+1. /register_user
+2. /check_user
+3. /get_response

+These request points depend on the information that Facebook provide to us and will not work without it.